Holdenxie/cse15l-lab-reports/LabRepor2.md

 ## First input
 ![image](https://github.com/Holdenxie/Image1/blob/main/Screenshot%202024-01-30%20002338.png)
 In this, the `handleRequest` method is called.
-The revelent argument for the method is the URL, which most likely to change for every input.
+The revelent argument for the method is the URL.
 In this case, the value of URL is `https://0-0-0-0-8000-0ata91q98g0td8an4lpl4b18ps.us.edusercontent.com/add-messages?s=gradres&user=hello'.
 The variable `messages`, `user` and `chat` are changed according to the input.
 In this case the `message` varible becomes `gradres` and the `user` is `hello`.
 Because this is the very first input, chat did not store any other previous input, thus chat is `hello: gradres`.

 ## Second input
 ![image](https://github.com/Holdenxie/Image1/blob/main/Screenshot%202024-01-30%20002408.png)
 In this, the `handeleRequest` method is called.
-The revelent argument for the method is the URL, which most likely to change for every input.
+The revelent argument for the method is the URL, which is differnt from the first.
+The argument is likely to change for every input.
 In this case, the value of URL is `https://0-0-0-0-8000-0ata91q98g0td8an4lpl4b18ps.us.edusercontent.com/add-messages?s=hello%20how%20are%20you&user=bug'.
 The variable `messages`, `user` and `chat` are changed according to the input.
 In this case the `message` varible becomes `hello how are you` and the `user` is `bug`.
 This is the second input, therefore, the variable `chat` stored previous inputs, which will also be printed out.
 So chat at this instance would be `hello: gradres\ bug: how are you`.
 However, the space is replaced by the `+` sign.
 Lastly, the value of the url changes